aragon/aragon-monthly/docs/classifieds/index.md

 [<h2>**Developer Relations opening at Aragon**</h2>](https://wiki.aragon.one/jobs/openings/dev_rel/) |
 :-----------|
 Aragon is an open source, decentralized project fighting for the freedom to organize.
-We believe that decentralized organizations can solve the world's worst problems.**We're looking for a Developer Relations to help third party developers create apps on top of the Aragon dapp and aragonOS**.
+We believe that decentralized organizations can solve the world's worst problems.**We're looking for a Developer Relations to help third party developers create apps on top of the Aragon client and aragonOS**.
 Our Dev Rels must be someone passionate in helping others understand technical subjects through technical writing, networking and educating people.
 That means that our ideal Dev Rels is not only a legit developer but also an Aragon Technical Evangelist. |
 [Learn More](https://wiki.aragon.one/jobs/openings/dev_rel/) |

 [<h2>**Frontend Developer opening at Aragon**</h2>](https://wiki.aragon.one/jobs/openings/frontend/) |
 :-----------|
 Aragon is an open source, decentralized project fighting for the freedom to organize.
-We believe that decentralized organizations can solve the world's worst problems. **We're looking for a Frontend Developer to work with us on the Aragon Labs, Aragon Core app, and aragonOS**.
-Our Frontend Developer must not only be a frontend and web3 wizard but also a nonconformist.
+We believe that decentralized organizations can solve the world's worst problems. **We're looking for a Frontend Developer to work with us on Aragon Labs, the Aragon client, and aragonOS**.
+Our Frontend Developer must not only be a frontend and web3 expert but also a nonconformist.
 That means that our ideal candidate is not only a respected engineer but also a decentralization advocate. |
 [Learn More](https://wiki.aragon.one/jobs/openings/frontend/) |

 [<h2>**Senior Solidity/EVM/Ethereum opening at Aragon**</h2>](https://wiki.aragon.one/jobs/openings/solidity/) |
 :-----------|
-We are looking for an Ethereum wizard to work with us on Aragon Core and the upcoming Aragon Network. |
+We are looking for an Ethereum expert to work with us on the Aragon client and the upcoming Aragon Network. |
 [Learn More](https://wiki.aragon.one/jobs/openings/solidity/) |

 [<h2>**DevOps opening at Aragon**</h2>](https://wiki.aragon.one/jobs/openings/dev-ops/) |